 The Promotions tab is a function of Gmail's tabbed inbox feature.
 Tabbed inboxes help users maintain a clean inbox view by segmenting it into tabs and routing certain messages out of the Primary tab.
 Gmail considers each tab to be part of the recipient's inbox.
 Users with tabbed inboxes enabled might be checking only their default inbox view, the Primary tab, and overlooking messages routed into other tabs.

 Gmail uses unique filtering algorithms to determine where to route incoming emails for users who have enabled the tabbed inboxes feature.
-Accordingly, whether your messages are sent from within Greenhouse Recruiting or sent from outside our system, we are not able to make specific recommendations around how to prevent Gmail from routing your messages into the Promotions tab.
 This filtering is managed by Gmail and cannot be managed from within Greenhouse Recruiting.

 To learn more about tabbed inboxes, please review the following Google blog post: Making Gmail's tabbed inbox work better for you